• Wed. Mar 12th, 2025

 A STRONGHOLD OF COMMERCE

-The castle’s imposing structure, served as a key defensive stronghold during this period and the Knight Hospitallers successfully used the castle to gain a vantage point for monitoring and protecting its interests in the region.
-After the castle’s completion, administrators moved all sugar production to within the castle’s walls, transforming the structure into a thriving commercial centre.
+After the castle’s completion, all sugar production was moved to within the castle’s walls.
+This transformed the structure into a thriving commercial centre.
+The castle’s imposing structure, not only served as a key defensive stronghold but also allowed the Knight Hospitallers to successfully gain a vantage point for monitoring and protecting its interests in the whole region.
 Once sugar production was firmly established, the knights went on to exploit the rest of the agricultural industries surrounding the village of Kolossi.
-The immediate area became one of the richest on the island, as the knights further developed the cultivation of olive trees, cereal, carob trees and viticulture.
+The knights further developed the cultivation of olive trees, cereal, carob trees, and of course viticulture that bore the famous Commandaria wines.
+All of this further allowed the immediate area to become one of the richest on the island.

 AN INTRIGUING PAST